Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 * ### Design Choice
   * Color Theme

       The site uses white color for the background and black color for the text.
 It has a lovely picture of two playful children playing the Rock Paper Scissors game for the background of the game section.
 The site uses bright colors based on the color theme that the colors change slidely to darker color.
-The buttons are with different shapes.
+There are many different shapes with different colors to attract little children.
 The design is child and family friendly to attract little audience.

       ![Color Theme](assets/readmeimg/colortheme.jpg)